microsoft/AirSim/docs/px4_sitl.md

 ## Manually set parameters

-You can also run the following in the PX4 console to set all these parameters:
+You can also run the following in the PX4 console to set all these parameters manually:

 ```
-param set LPE_LAT 47.641468
-param set LPE_LON -122.140165
-param set COM_OBL_ACT 1
 param set NAV_RCL_ACT 0
 param set NAV_DLL_ACT 0
 ```